 To combat this, use light proof ducting and create a u-shaped bend at some point, to ensure no light comes in from the opening at the end.

-In addition to light, pests can get in through the ducting, or the intake vent.
+In addition to light, pests, like aphids, can get in through the ducting, or the intake vent.
 To keep them out, consider putting a screen over each opening.

 Run An Oscillating Fan In The Grow Tent

 Even if you are ventilating your grow room, you should always have at least one oscillating fan inside the grow tent.
 In large tents, you’ll want several.
 Learn which fans are best for grow tents here.